Julia Baldwin McKibbin: Career

 McKibbin worked as an educator and writer, and was also a prominent philanthropist.

 McKibbin worked as a teacher at Washington Academy from 1884 to 1886, and at a private school in Keosauqua, Iowa.

 After the death of her husband, McKibbin became the chair of history at Iowa Wesleyan College.
 In 1899, McKibbin became a charter member of the Women's Guild of Iowa Wesleyan College.
 She worked as its field secretary.
 She taught history at the university for several years, but left in order to move to Keosauqua to care for her ailing parents.
 After her parents died, she returned to Iowa Wesleyan where she worked during the final two years that her own son attended there, working as the Dean of Women for Iowa Wesleyan University from 1907 to 1909.

 McKibbin authored the book "Miriam".
 Published in 1905, the book sold many copies and received positive literary reviews.
 She also authored many published short stories, serials for magazines, and newspaper articles.

 McKibbin later was a prominent philanthropist in Utah.
 She died April 5, 1939 in Glendale, California at the age of 84, and was buried in Bloomfield, Iowa.

 Personal life

 McKibbin was a member of the Methodist Episcopal Church.
-She was a memmber of the Mount Pleasant Ladies Library Association, the second-oldest women's library club in the United States and the oldest in Iowa.
+She was a member of the Mount Pleasant Ladies Library Association, the second-oldest women's library club in the United States and the oldest in Iowa.
 She also extensively traveled across the United States and Europe.